Plans for the 11km shared-use pathway that will travel through the heart of the Ōtākaro Avon River Corridor (OARC).

 The pathway will generally be four metres wide and designed to meet best practice safety and accessibility standards.
 It may feature short sections of boardwalk to allow for drainage and contours in the land.

-It is designed to be enjoyed by everyone, and a network of minor paths will connect the pathway to the surrounding communities.
-It’s being designed as a fun route, with play activities, such as interactive elements and areas to explore, along its length.
+It is designed to be enjoyed by everyone, and a network of minor paths will connect it to its surrounding communities.
+It’s being designed as a fun route, with play activities, such as interactive elements and places to explore along its length.

-We’re working with mana whenua and key interest groups to finalise the route and inform the design.
+The route is now set and we’re working with mana whenua and key interest groups to finalise the design of the upcoming sections.

-The City to Sea Pathway links all of the planned landings and includes a fourth walking and cycling bridge at Dallington, where the pathway crosses the river.
-This bridge has been designed in collaboration between the Council and engineering and fine arts students from the University of Canterbury.
+The City to Sea Pathway links most of the planned landings and includes a fourth walking and cycling bridge at Dallington, where the pathway crosses the river.
+The concept for the bridge was conceived in collaboration with engineering and fine arts students from the University of Canterbury.

 At the same time, the Anzac Drive bridge underpass will be upgraded to reduce the likelihood of flooding the pathway and improve public access.